curityio/username-password-authenticator/README.md

 ### Build the JAR Files

-Ensure that Java 8 or later is installed, and build the plugin code with this command:
+Ensure that JDK 8 or later is installed, and also the [maven build tool](https://maven.apache.org/install.html).\
+Then build the plugin code with this command:

 ```bash
 mvn package